fbpx

 The Churchyard contains the graves of some the captains the Packet (Mail) ships which operated from Falmouth.
 Mylor Dockyard was the most westerly Naval Dockyard and victualling station in England.

 Today Mylor is home to the last fleet of Oyster boats operating under sail.
-Pontoon moorings for over 400 boats, with a Sailing school, Chandlery, boat repairs, Boast hire, cafes and restaurants it is bustling and popular location.
+Pontoon moorings for over 400 boats, with a Sailing school, Chandlery, boat repairs, Boast hire, cafes and restaurants it is a bustling and popular location.
+The image above is of the Gaff-rigged Falmouth Working boat that is used in the Oyster dredging racing.